Skip to main content

 Buy, Borrow, Die: The Wealth Strategy Cheat Sheet

-The 3‑step framework wealthy families use to access cash without triggering a tax bill, mapped to every income level so you can see exactly where you fit.
+The 3‑step framework wealthy families use to access cash without creating taxable income, mapped to every income level so you can see exactly where you fit.

-• How to use assets you already own as tax‑free cash sources
+• How to borrow against assets you already own instead of selling them

-• Step‑up in basis: how decades of gains vanish at transfer
+• Step‑up in basis: how decades of unrealized gains can be eliminated at transfer

 • Income‑level breakdown so you know what applies to you